FITNYC-FRS/MAIN/ARDUINO/Code/slide_presentation.md

 Once you have the button hooked up and working, look at the code below and notice where you can change the number of slides to match the number of slides in your presentation.
-At the very top of the code area is a variable called "number_slides" and this is the number youwould change to match the number of slides.
+At the very top of the code area is a variable called "number_slides" and this is the number you would change to match the number of slides in your presentation.
 So, right now, it is equal to 4, meaning it will cycle through four outputs starting with 0(programming concepts involve starting from 0 when establishing an order) and sequentially increasing up to 3.
 So, each time the button is pressed, the counter(buttonPressCount) increases by 1 and resets when it passes the number of slides provided by "number_slides" variable.